vvvv666/greenfield-docs/src/guide/storage-provider/run-book/compile-dependences.md

 Compilation dependencies:

-- [Golang](https://go.dev/): SP is written in Golang, you need to install it.
+- [Golang](https://go.dev/dl): SP is written in Golang, you need to install it.
 Golang version requires `1.18+`.
 - [Buf](https://buf.build/docs/installation/): A new way of working with Protocol Buffers.
 SP uses Buf to manage proto files.
 - [protoc-gen-gogofaster](https://github.com/gogo/protobuf): Protocol Buffers for Go with Gadgets.
-SP use the protobuf compiler to generate pb.go files.
+SP uses this protobuf compiler to generate pb.go files.
-- [Mockgen](https://github.com/golang/mock): A mocking framework for the Go programming language that is used in unit test.
+- [mockgen](https://github.com/golang/mock): A mocking framework for the Go programming language that is used in unit test.
 - [jq](https://stedolan.github.io/jq/): Command-line JSON processor.
-Users should can jq according to your operating system.
+Users should install jq according to your operating system.

 ```shell
 # clone source code